 2. Requirements.
 All candidates for the JD degree must:

 a.
 Pursue legal study through an ABA/AALS-approved law school for at least three academic years or the equivalent.
 Unless the Dean or the Dean’s designate has permitted otherwise, at least two years of this study must have been completed in residence at Boston University School of Law (hereinafter “BU Law” or “the School”).

 b.
 Pass all first-year courses, the first-year seminar, and the first-year moot court program.

 c.
 Take at least 26 credits in each year and 12 credits in each semester, except as otherwise permitted by the Dean or the Dean’s designate.

-f.
-Fail not more than 5 credits in courses and seminars taken during the second and third years.
+h.
+Fail not more than five credits in courses and seminars taken during the second and third years.

 j.
 (1) Complete the JD program in no more than five years from its commencement (including any leaves of absence) and (2) take at least 10 credits in each of at least four semesters.
 Requirements (1) and (2) of this paragraph are fundamental requirements of the JD program.
-This paragraph applies only to students who entered BU Law in the Fall Semester of 2003 or later.
-It does not affect the requirement, stated in paragraph (c) above, that a student who seeks to take fewer than 12 credits in any semester, or fewer than 26 credits in any year, must obtain permission from the Dean or the Dean’s designate.
+This paragraph does not affect the requirement, stated in paragraph (c) above, that a student who seeks to take fewer than 12 credits in any semester, or fewer than 26 credits in any year, must obtain permission from the Dean or the Dean’s designate.